MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 When you're running a Python project in a dev environment, using a virtual environment is a common way of managing dependencies and ensuring reproducibility of your project setup.
 A virtual environment has a Python interpreter, libraries, and scripts installed that are required by the project code running in that environment.
 Dependencies for Python projects are managed through the *requirements.txt* file.

+> [!TIP]
-With containers, virtual environments aren't needed unless you're using them for testing or other reasons.
-Don't copy the virtual environment folder content into the Docker image.
-Use the *\.dockerignore* file to exclude it.
+> With containers, virtual environments aren't needed unless you're using them for testing or other reasons.
+If you use virtual environments, don't copy them into the Docker image.
+Use the *\.dockerignore* file to exclude them.

 You can think of Docker containers as providing similar capabilities as virtual environments, but with further improvements in reproducibility and portability as a Docker container can be run anywhere containers can be run, regardless of OS.